-API calls in Bigin are associated with Credits.
-The credits are deducted from your Credit Count, based on the type of the API call that you make.
+API calls in Zoho CRM are associated with credits.
+The credits are deducted from your credit count, based on the type of the API call that you make.
 Credit deduction is based upon the intensiveness of the performance, and the memory usage of the operations involved in the API calls.

 Each API call made will result in a reduction of 1 credit.
 However, for some APIs, credit reduction would be different.
-For example, for a "Get Records with cvid API", 3 credits will be reduced for a single API call.
-Refer the Credit Deduction table below for more details.
+For example, for a "Convert Lead API", 5 credits will be reduced for a single API call.
+Refer to the table below for more details.

-Maximum credit limit in a 24-hour window for various editions of Bigin
+Maximum credit limit in a 24-hour window for various editions of Zoho CRM

 |Edition||Allowed Credits||Maximum Credits|